HMS Captain (1678)

-Construction and Specifications
+Construction and specifications

 She was ordered on 9 June 1677 to be built at Woolwich Dockyard under the guidance of Master Shipwright Phineas Pett (until February 1678) then completed by Thomas Shish.
 She was launched in 1678.
 Her dimensions were a gundeck of 149 ft 6 in with a keel of 119 ft 10 in for tonnage calculation with a breadth of 40 ft 5 in and a depth of hold of 17 ft 1 in.
 Her builder's measure tonnage was calculated as 1,04120/94 tons (burthen).
 Her draught was 18 ft 0 in.

-Her initial gun armament was in accordance with the 1677 Establishment with 70/62 guns consisting of twenty-six demi-cannons (54 cwt, 9.5 ft) on the lower deck, twenty-six 12-pounder guns (32 cwt, 9 ft) on the upper deck, ten sakers (16 cwt, 7 ft) on the quarterdeck and four sakers (16 cwt, 7 ft) on the foc’x’le with four 3-pounder guns (5 cwt, 5 ft) on the poop deck or roundhouse.
+Her initial gun armament was in accordance with the 1677 Establishment with 70/62 guns consisting of twenty-six demi-cannons (54 cwt, 9.5 ft) on the lower deck, twenty-six 12-pounder guns (32 cwt, 9 ft) on the upper deck, ten sakers (16 cwt, 7 ft) on the quarterdeck and four sakers (16 cwt, 7 ft) on the foc's'le with four 3-pounder guns (5 cwt, 5 ft) on the poop deck or roundhouse.
 By 1688 she would carry seventy guns as per the 1685 Establishment.
 She carried seventy guns in 1696: twenty-two demi-cannons, four culverins, twenty-four 12-pounder guns, sixteen sakers, and four 3-pounder guns.
 Her initial manning establishment would be for a crew of 460/380/300 personnel.

-Commissioned Service
+Commissioned service

 Service 1679-1699

 She was commissioned on 12 September 1678 under the command of Captain Sir John Holmes for service in the English Channel until his death on 22 September 1679.
 In 1690 she was under the command of Captain Daniel Jones.
 She partook in the Battle of Beachy Head in Rear (Blue) Squadron on 30 June 1690.
 She fought in the Battle of Barfleur in Centre (Red) Squadron, Rear Division from 19 to 22 May 1692.
 In 1693 she was under Captain Francis Wyvell.
 She took part in Admiral John Lord Berkeley's operations (an attack on Brest, France) in June 1694.
 In 1695 she was under Captain Gabriel Hughes sailing with Peregrine, the Marquis de Carmarthen's Squadron.
 While cruising in the English Channel, mistook a fleet of homeward bound merchantmen as the French Fleet and retired to the Irish Channel.
 Several English merchant ships were taken by French privateers.
 In 1696 she sailed under the command of Captain Richard Lestock.
 She returned home to pay off in 1697.
 She was to be rebuilt in Portsmouth in 1706/08.